leripio/rafa/README.md

 # rafa - R Automatic Forecasting Algorithm

-This project is intended to develop an automatic forecasting algorithm in R language with robust specification and correct confidence intervals calculations.
+This project is intended to develop an automatic forecasting algorithm in R language with robust specification and confidence intervals calculations.
 The main goal of this algorithm is to provide the best possible forecast for a time series based on univariate models to serve either as a benchmark for variables which we have a reference model or the reference itself when we do not have a reference model.

 More specifically, it relies heavily on the R forecast package by Rob Hyndman and it is divided in 4 steps: